jack714/jack714.github.io/GCA.md

 In the research, I coded a software using C++ that automatically subtracts the background noises from raw data, removes any discontinuous spikes, and identifies the peaks.
 A light version of the Savitzky-Golay algorithm is implemented to smooth data.
 I designed a low-pass filter to remove spikes and used gradient descent to further process the identified peaks.
 The final software fits the approximate curve for each peak according to first-order kinetic physics and outputs a figure of merit for the fit.
 The final executable compatible with different computer systems allows greater portability.

-I participated in the Engineering Research Symposium hosted by University of Michigan and presented a poster on the spike-removal algorithm.
+I attended the Engineering Research Symposium hosted by University of Michigan and presented a poster on the spike-removal algorithm.

 The glow curve analysis team was invited to the exclusive MTV workshop and presented a poster on our software.